noinia/hgeometry/README.md

   - Alternatively, one can of course also compute all intersections in
     $O(n^2)$ time (which may be better if $k$ is large).

-* the *Minkowski sum* of two convex polygons.
+* Computing the *Minkowski sum* of two convex polygons.
 The algorithm runs in optimal $O(n+m)$ time, where $n$ and $m$ are the sizes of the polygons.

-* if a *point lies in a polygon*.
+* Testing if a *point lies in a polygon*.
 In particular,

     - in linear time for simple polygons, and
     - in $O(\log n)$ time for convex polygons.

-* *tangents* and *extremal points* in a polygon In particular,
+* Computing *tangents* and *extremal points* in a polygon In particular,

   - in $O(\log n)$ time for convex polygons, and
   - in linear time in simple polygons.

-* a *simplification of a polyline*.
+* Computing a *simplification of a polyline*.
 In particular, an implementation of

   - the Imai-Iri algorithm, and